-In a collision, you and your passengers can suffer injuries, including fatalities, if you are not properly buckled up.
+In a collision, you and your passengers can suffer much greater injuries if you are not properly buckled up.
 You can strike the interior of your vehicle or other passengers, or you can be thrown out of the vehicle.
 Always be sure you and others in your vehicle are buckled up properly.